wikimedia/restbase/doc/MediaWikiPageContent.md

 - ELSE:
     - request various data from Parsoid or MW (wikitext)
+    - if that succeeds:
         - save it back to respective backend buckets
         - save the revision info to the rev table
         - return the requested property
+    - else: return error

 # Saving modified page content